RunhangShu/RunhangWebsite/content/en/2022-06-28-phage-biology.md

 ## Ideas of my own project

 1. When does a lysogen decide to lyse or to main the status quo?
 Or, I guess, it is more appropriate that we think this question from the perspective of phage; when does the prophage promote induction?
-- when the surrouding nutrition is low - bacterial host is starving.
+- when the surrounding nutrition is low - bacterial host is starving.
 How??
-- when there is target-rich environment.
+- when there is a target-rich environment.
 How??

 2. What are the molecular mechanisms underlying such delicate regulations of lytic and lysogenic pathways?
 3. Pf phages are recently repored to directly impede mammalian phagocytosis by targeting both neutrophils and macrophages ([SWEERE et al., 2019](https://www.science.org/doi/full/10.1126/science.aat9691)), allowing its bacterial host to survive.
 Understanding the mechanisms of phage-mediated mammalian immune system is critical for the advance in phage therapy.